Published at: 2025-10-30

 picture coming soon:

-- When creating a Shipping Order-based Return Order, first select the Account, then choose the Shipping Order associated with that Account.
+• When creating a Shipping Order-based Return Order, first select the Account, then select the Shipping Order belonging to that Account.

-- The return Warehouse is mandatory for Shipping Order-based Return Orders.
+• Return Warehouse is required for Shipping Order-based Return Orders.

-- Upon submission, the system validates that the return quantity does not exceed the remaining returnable quantity for the Shipping Order Products.
+• On submission, the system validates that the return quantity is less than or equal to the remaining refundable quantity for the Shipping Order Product.

-- For full Inventory Management (Type A), the system automatically creates an Inbound Order to update the Warehouse Inventory upon Return Order confirmation.
+• If you use the full Inventory Management edition (Type A), confirming the Return Order automatically creates an Inbound Order and increases the Inventory in the Return Warehouse.

 picture coming soon: